robotpy/robotpy-docs/guide/running.rst

 know how to run the code.
 The process to run a python script is slightly different for each operating system.

-.. note:: This section assumes that you've already :ref:`installed pyfrc <install_pyfrc>`.
-          If you haven't, now's a great time to do so!

 How to execute the script
 -------------------------